 Data Byte 4 contains information that describes how various speaker locations are allocated to transmission channels.
-Channel allocation is shown in Table 31 (see Annex K for additional information concerning audio channel allocation relationships between CEA-861 and other standards).
+Channel allocation is shown in Table 35 (see Annex K for additional information concerning audio channel allocation relationships between CTA-861 and other standards).
+Codes 0xFE and 0xFF in Data Byte 4 designate an alternate delivery order of the L-PCM audio, described in Section 6.6.3 or 6.6.4.